yangziao56/Coldemail-agent/devlog.md

 - Step 3 target preferences: removed the static 5-field form; use the dynamic preference questions + Step 1 field as defaults.
 - Hard-capped dynamic questionnaires to `max_questions` to prevent over-generation.
 - Quick Start: added a small onboarding modal shown when entering Step 1 (with “Don’t show again”).
+- Quick Start: clarified onboarding copy to explain what context is collected and why.

 ## 2025-12-12: v3.0 - Mode Selection (Quick Start & Professional) 🚀